zoffixznet/perl6.party/drafts-and-ideas.md

 ### Ideas

+##### Core Hacking

+* *Perl 6 Core Hacking: Build and Test Intro*: from the point of someone who know what piece of code needs to be changed: describe all the steps on how to submit that change.
+Include which repos to clone, how to compile, the MoarVM -> NQP -> Rakudo -> Roast pipeline, how to make change, compile it, add tests for it, test it, and ship it; from start to finish.
+* *Perl 6 Core Hacking: Gut Map*: an "orientation" sort of post that will outline where to find all the repos, bug tickets, and communicate with core members.
+Give a big picture view of how NQP, MoarVM, Rakudo, and Rakudo Star fit in and interoperate.
+* *Perl 6 Core Hacking: A Yummy Bug Roast*: explanation of how to add stuff to roast: finding `tests needed` tickets, finding the right place to add the test in in roast, testing your changes, fudging mechanism.

+##### Others

 * "Abusing Perl 6 for Fun, Profit, and Utility: Custom Operators" a post about molding the language to what your problem domain may need; do custom ops primarily.
 Show how to regular ops to work on custom objects (like the Color.pm6 stuff).